-There are several components in an assignment.
+There are several components when you assign a deliverable to a team member.
 You need an estimate of the amount of work the deliverable will take.
 You also need to identify the risks in producing the deliverable.
-A team member often needs to receive work products from others to produce their deliverable.
-All that information is best stated in a work package.
-The work package is a one-page document that supports excellent performance because it gives clear assignments to team members.
-The work package also lets team members participate in estimating the amount of work and the approach to the tasks.
+A team member often needs to receive work products from others to be able to produce their deliverable.
+All that information should be stated in a work package.
+The work package is a one-page document that gives clear assignments to team members.
+It also lets team members participate in defining the approach to the task and estimating the amount of work it will take.
 But let’s get back to the key element, the performance expectation.

 There is a clear distinction between project team assignments that are activities and those that are deliverables.
 Activities are “To Do’s” like “teach the payroll system training class.”
 Deliverables are end results like, “After the payroll class, 85% of the attendees can enter 30 pay changes per hour.”
-With each of these assignments, a team member can teach a payroll class.
-But the content will be different with the deliverable assignment.
-That’s because the trainer is not just conducting a class.
+After receiving each of these assignments, a team member can teach a payroll class.
+But the content will be different with the deliverable assignment because the trainer is not just conducting a class.
 They have a measured result they are accountable for delivering.
-Project managers who design team member assignments as deliverables have notable advantages over those who use activities.
-Before listing these advantages, let’s make sure the differences are clear between team assignments made by managing with activities and those with deliverables.
+Project managers who design team member assignments as deliverables have significant advantages over those who use activities.
+Before listing these advantages, let’s make sure you’re clear about the differences between team assignments with activities and those with deliverables.
 Effective Feedback

 Project Team Assignments Example #1: Assignment to a Teenager

-Achievement: “Put all those empty Pepsi cans and candy wrappers in the garbage.”
+The Deliverable: “Put all the empty Pepsi cans and candy wrappers in the garbage can.”

-With the activity assignment, we have only told the teenager to perform an action without defining it.
+With the activity assignment, the parent have only told the teenager to perform an action.
+They have not defined the expected outcome.
 The teenager has to guess what the parent wants.
-There can be many interpretations of what this activity involves.
-So it is likely that you won’t get the end result you’re looking for.
+There can be many interpretations of what the “Clean up your room” activity involves.
+So it is likely that the parent won’t get the end result they’re looking for.
 The key flaw in this (and any) activity assignment is that there is no clear performance expectation.
-There is no performance standard to measure their actions against.
+There is no performance standard to measure the teenager’s actions against.
 There is only a vague idea of what a “clean room” looks like.
-As a result, we can’t gain the teen’s commitment to the assignment.
-And we can’t reasonably deliver consequences for their good or bad performance.
+As a result, the parent can’t gain the teenager’s commitment to the assignment.
+And they can’t reasonably deliver consequences for the teen’s good or bad performance.
 Team building

-With the deliverable of “all those empty Pepsi cans and candy wrappers in the garbage,” we have the potential for better performance and commitment.
-The expectation is clear and it is possible to get the teenager to commit to it.
-If there are still empty can and candy wrappers on the floor after the teen says they are done, they will have to agree that the standard wasn’t met.
-On the other hand, if they also put their textbooks and computer on the desk, we will have to agree that they exceeded the standard.
+With the deliverable of “All the empty Pepsi cans and candy wrappers in the garbage can,” the teenager has the potential for better performance and commitment.
+The expectation is clear and it is possible to get the teen to commit to it.
+If there are still empty cans and candy wrappers on the floor after the teen says they’re done, they will have to agree that the standard wasn’t met.
+On the other hand, if they also put their textbooks and computer on the desk, the parent must agree that the teen exceeded the standard.
 In this example of a deliverable, any rewards and punishments have a better chance of being seen as fair because the standard was clear.

 Project Team Assignments Example #2: Assignment to a Team Member

-With the activity assignment, the project manager must continuously check the team member’s work to guide them.
+With the activity assignment of “Develop recommendations to reduce turnover.”, the project manager must continuously check the team member’s work to guide them.
 That’s because the team member cannot have a clear idea of what the PM wants.
-(It’s also possible the PM doesn’t know what they should achieve.)
+(It’s also possible the PM doesn’t know what the assignment should achieve.)
 The team member doesn’t know whether to develop 200 recommendations to eliminate all turnover or just a few to bring it down a little.
 This leads to a game of “Did I get the right answer?” each time the team member thinks they are done.
 The team member does some work and brings their recommendations to the PM asking, “Is this what you wanted?”
-The answer to this question is usually “No.” Then the PM blames the team member, saying, “You didn’t understand.”
+The answer to this question is usually “No.” Then the PM blames the team member, saying, “You didn’t understand the assignment.”
 So the team member goes back to the drawing board, frustrated and irritated.

 So why do PMs assign team members activities rather than deliverables?
-The answer is that it’s much easier and safer than assigning achievements.
+The answer is because it’s much easier and safer than assigning achievements.
 There are two reasons for this.
-First, by assigning activities, the PM doesn’t have to think through the situation and commit to exactly what he wants.
+First, by assigning activities, the PM doesn’t have to think through the situation and commit to exactly what he/she wants.
 They have some wiggle room to change their mind on what they want.
 Second, it is difficult for the PM to make a mistake when assigning activities.
 Only the person doing the work can be wrong.
-This is particularly devastating for the team member if the PM doesn’t protect them from the sponsor’s displeasure.
 Weak PMs always use activity assignments because it’s safe for them and always leaves them wiggle room.